 Cnoc Suain may be the best cultural experience you can have in the Galway region and one of the best places to visit in Ireland you likely haven’t heard about.
 And that’s in an area that is brimming with cultural experiences!
 Cnoc Suain is a collection of small cottages set on a hill.
 Although we still can’t pronounce it, it all plays well to the name since Cnoc Suain means “restful hill” in Irish.

 Not many people have heard about this place, so we were happy to visit this fantastic place in Ireland.

 The hosts, Dearbhaill and Charlie, could not be more welcoming and eager to teach more about the property and Irish culture.
 The two teach you about Irish food, history, music, and the surrounding landscape.

 Their passion for their culture is evident, and they reel you in by getting excited when you drive a pole deep into the surrounding bog or taste a traditional dessert made from algae.

 We can’t recommend visiting them enough.
 If you want to do so visit Cnoc Suain website and fill out the contact form.
 They also run a lovely Airbnb we wish we’d known about in advance, but we hope to stay there next time.
 (Oh, Ed Sheeran may or may not have visited if there are any fans out there).

 If you are after beautiful Ireland head to Killarney as it’s one of the top places to visit in Ireland!
 Killarney, in County Kerry is a very popular place to see in Ireland.
 It’s a small little town with plenty of shops, pubs, and things to do.
-It’s also a jumping off point for a trip around the Ring of Kerry.
+It’s also a jumping-off point for a trip around the Ring of Kerry.